Skip to content

 Will CBD be banned in 2026?

 The 2026 cap targets intoxicating cannabinoids.
 CBD is non-intoxicating and is not the focus of the 0.4 mg limit, though final agency rules are still pending.
-Likely unaffected, not guaranteed.
+Likely unaffected, not certain.

 Are functional mushroom gummies affected by the hemp ban?